-The transport properties of pion gas, nuclear matter, as well as, hadronic mixtures (pion-nucleon, pion-kaon-nucloen) have been studied in the literature \cite{Prakash_Phys_Rep_227_321_1993, Itakura_PRD77_014014_2008}.
-In Ref. \cite{Itakura_PRD77_014014_2008}, a study of a mixture of pion and nucleon shows that for large baryon chemical potential, $\mu$ and moderate temperature (T), the shear viscosity coefficient is dominated by nucleon contributions, whereas, small $\mu$ and large T is dominated by pion contributions.
-The present study of transport properties of hot hadronic matter using a chiral SU(3) model can be of relevance for the Compressed Baryonic matter (CBM) experiment at FAIR at the future facility at GSI \cite{TheCBMPhysicsBook,P_Senger_HIC_FAIR_NICA_Energies}, as well as Beam Energy Scan (BES) at RHIC \cite{BES_RHIC}, which aim to produce matter at high densities and moderate temperatures and, hence the transport properties are expected to be dominated by the nucleons.
+The transport properties of pion gas and nuclear matter, as well as hadronic mixtures (pion-nucleon, pion-kaon-nucleon) have been studied in the literature \cite{Prakash_Phys_Rep_227_321_1993, Itakura_PRD77_014014_2008}.
+In Ref. \cite{Itakura_PRD77_014014_2008}, a study of a mixture of pions and nucleons shows that for large baryon chemical potential, $\mu$ and moderate temperature (T), the shear viscosity coefficient is dominated by nucleon contributions, whereas, small $\mu$ and large T is dominated by pion contributions.
+The present study of transport properties of hot hadronic matter using a chiral SU(3) model can be of relevance for the Compressed Baryonic matter (CBM) experiment at FAIR at the future facility at GSI \cite{TheCBMPhysicsBook,P_Senger_HIC_FAIR_NICA_Energies}, as well as beam energy scan at RHIC \cite{BES_RHIC}, which aim to produce matter at high densities and moderate temperatures; hence the transport properties are expected to be dominated by the nucleons.
 These transport properties can have implications on the collective flow coefficients as well as hadron spectra.
-The isospin asymmetry effects on the thermodynamic and transport properties of the hot nuclear matter, which are observed to be appreciable at high densities, can be relevant for asymmetric heavy ion collision experiments planned at CBM at the future facility at GSI.
-The isospin asymmetric parameter, $\eta_N=(\rho_n-\rho_p)/(2\rho_B)$ in these experiments can be in the range 0.1-0.3.
-We choose the value of this parameter, $\eta_N=0.3$ for the study of the isospin asymmetry effects in the present work.
-For this value of $\eta_N$, the effect of isospin asymmetry is observed to lead to quite significant increase in the coefficient of thermal conductivity, $\kappa$, especially at high temeperature, whereas, the effect on the coefficient shear viscosity, $\eta$ is observed to be quite small.
+The isospin asymmetry effects on the thermodynamic and transport properties of the hot nuclear matter, which are observed to be appreciable at high densities, can be relevant for asymmetric heavy-ion collision experiments planned at CBM at the future facility at GSI.
+The difference in the spatial density distributions of the protons and neutrons of colliding nuclei (due to $N\ne Z$) leads to isospin asymmetry in the system.
+To study the effects of isospin asymmetry on the thermodynamic and transport properties of the hot hadronic medium in the present work, we choose the value of the isospin asymmetry parameter $\eta_N\equiv(\rho_n-\rho_p)/\rho_B$ to be $0.6$.
+For this value of $\eta_N$, the effect of isospin asymmetry is observed to lead to quite significant increase in the coefficient of thermal conductivity $\kappa$, especially at high temperature, whereas the effect on the coefficient shear viscosity $\eta$ is observed to be quite small.
 The present study of the effects of the isospin asymmetry, however, is not relevant for the neutron stars, which comprise of highly isospin asymmetric matter, as the effects of the shear viscosity and thermal conductivity do not play an important role unless neutrinos are trapped \cite{Alford_NS}.